SUNY Oneonta Art Department Internships

 - your current arrow sheet

-- Two names and contact information of two professors on campus willing to act as references for you.
+- Names and contact information of two professors on campus willing to act as references for you

 - At this time the Coordinator will call your agency supervisor to verify your position, will call the references you gave in step 5.4, and will contact you to meet with the Internship Coordinator to complete the process.